slfnk/vibe-guide-sma/places.md

 - Location: 20.922950300089514, -100.74061351350049
 - Google Maps: https://www.google.com/maps/search/?api=1&query=Fabrica+La+Aurora+San+Miguel+de+Allende
 - Facebook: https://www.facebook.com/FabricaLaAurora/
-Fascinating industrial textile factory converted to art gallery complex with dozens of shops.
-Many can feel more like furniture stores than serious galleries, but trust your taste and you will find some gems.
+Fascinating industrial textile factory converted to a labyrinthine gallery complex with tons of shops.
+Many can feel more like furniture stores than serious art galleries, but trust your taste and you will find some gems.

 ---